bahrus/xtal-deco/README.md

 xtal-deco has a property, "actions" that allows for a "reactive" way of responding to property changes.

-proxyPropActions is an array of arrow functions, where the target element is passed in.
+actions is an array of arrow functions, where the target element is passed in.
 It is expected that the arrow function will use destructuring:

 ``` JavaScript
 actions: [